msupply-foundation/msupply_docs/content/docs/settings/configuration.md

 The configuration settings section allows you to configure custom data for the system.
 It is only available on the [Open mSupply Central Server](/docs/getting_started/central).

-Currently it is only used to configure store properties for GAPS.

 ## Viewing the configuration settings

 To view the configuration settings, go to `Settings` in the lower section of the navigation panel: